ammar894/Password-Generator/README.md

 # Password-Generator
-Password Generator Using React with Tailwind css to apply tailwind vite.js will also be needed
+Password Generator Using React with Tailwind css.. to apply tailwind vite.js will also be needed